NishchayAnand/software-engineering/System Design/Case Studies/TinyURL/Notes.md

 3. If the URL passes all checks, the **shortening service** calls the **encoding service** to encode the long URL into a unique ID (e.g., `abc123`) which can can be used to generate a unique short URL (e.g., `https://tinyURL/abc123`).

-4. Once the short URL is generated, the **shortening service** stores the `short_id → long URL` mapping in the database and returns the shortened URL to the user.
+4. Once the short URL is generated, the **shortening service** stores the `short_URL → long_URL` mapping in the database and returns the shortened URL to the user.

 ![image](url-shortening-sequence.png)